 CBD is a hot topic for researchers.
 The National Institutes of Health clinical trials database shows more than 160 trials involving CBD that are either active or recruiting.

-As part of medical marijuana, THC helps ease things like:
+Some states authorize the use of THC as part of medical marijuana, THC may help ease things like:

 THC can cause: